ocean-Soft287/Tamwiant-privvacy-policy.md/README.md

 Process orders and manage purchases.
 Deliver, track, and improve customer service.
-Communicate with you about orders, updates, promotions, and support.
+Communicate about orders, updates, promotions, and support.
 Improve app functionality and user experience.
 Detect and prevent fraud or misuse.
 🔄 4.
 Sharing of Your Information